 Established in the late 1980s during the aerobics exercise craze, Ryka set out to create quality athletic shoes designed especially for women.
 Ryka determined that women tend to place more weight on the outside of their feet, and designed shoes to help create a more neutral stance and better control during movement.
 The shoes also have a narrower heel, roomier forefoot, increased instep volume and a more secure footbed.

-Many aerobics or group fitness classes contain dance-like choreography that has your feet moving in all different directions and often in a fast pace; bouncing, jumping, stepping and running motions are not uncommon.
+Many aerobics or group fitness classes contain dance-like choreography that has your feet moving in all different directions and often at a fast pace.
+Bouncing, jumping, stepping and running motions are not uncommon.
 Because of this, cushioning is an important feature when it comes to cross-trainers.